Jameshughes2009/prework-study-guide/README.md

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
-To learn an prepar for the class and gain better init
+To learn and prepair for the class and gain better insite for what is to come
 - What problem does it solve?
 How to st up all function
 - What did you learn?